skypjack/entt/docs/md/entity.md

 registry.destroy(entity);
 ```

-The `create` member function also accepts a hint and has an overload that gets
+The `create` member function also accepts a hint.
+Moreover, it has an overload
-two iterators and can be used to generate multiple entities at once efficiently.
+that gets two iterators to use to generate many entities at once efficiently.
 Similarly, the `destroy` member function also works with a range of entities:

 ```cpp